android606/ultimate_mcp_server_windows/README.md

 The most powerful use case is enabling advanced AI agents to delegate routine tasks to cheaper models:

-- Have Claude 3.7 use GPT-3.5 for initial document summarization
+- Have Claude 3.7 use GPT-4o-mini for initial document summarization
-- Let Claude use Gemini Flash for data extraction and transformation
+- Let Claude use Gemini 2.0 Flash light for data extraction and transformation
 - Allow Claude to orchestrate a multi-stage workflow across different providers
 - Enable Claude to choose the right model for each specific sub-task